reflectoring/reflectoring.github.io/content/blog/2022/2022-05-08-reactive-architecture-with-spring-boot.md

 }
 ```

 We are using the `zipWhen()` method in `WebClient` to make sure that once we receive a response from the first API call, we pick the payload and pass it to the second API.
-Finally, we will consider the response of the second API as the resulting response to be returned back as response for the initial API call.
+Finally, we will consider the response of the second API as the resulting response to be returned as a response for the initial API call.

+If you want to learn more about `WebClient`, have a look at our article about [sending requests with WebClient](/spring-webclient).

 ### User Notification Service